Fauci suggests air travel vaccine mandate as Omicron grounds U.S. flights | Business

 Skyrocketing COVID-19 cases hobbled U.S. airline staff on Monday, causing hundreds of flight cancellations, and prompted the country's top infectious disease expert to suggest the government consider a vaccine mandate for domestic air travel.
 Monday's travel woes capped a glum Christmas weekend for thousands of stranded passengers waiting in airport queues and on customer service phone lines to re-book flights, often days after originally planned.

-Like other businesses, airlines have struggled with staffing issues in recent days, as the spread of infections from the Omicron variant kept pilots, cabin crew and other workers who have fallen ill at home in quarantine.
+Like other businesses, airlines have struggled with staffing issues in recent days, as the spread of infections from the Omicron variant kept pilots, cabin crew and other workers who have fallen ill at home.
 Bad weather has also taken a toll on travel.
-A total 1,148 flights into, within or out of the United States were canceled by Monday afternoon, according to the flight tracking website flightaware.com.
+A total 1,208 flights into, within or out of the United States were canceled by Monday afternoon, according to the flight tracking website flightaware.com.

 A representative for Alaska Airlines, which canceled more than 140 flights on Monday due partly to snowy conditions in Seattle, told a passenger on Twitter that it would be hours before someone from customer service could speak by phone, signaling the extent to which airline phone lines were overwhelmed with frustrated passengers.
 "The hold time is about 7 hours.
 I am so sorry," Alaska Airlines wrote on Twitter in response to a customer complaint.